ajmeese7/hellochess-v2/README.md

 `npm install`

-Make sure you have MongoDB installed and run
+Make sure you have MongoDB installed and run the following command from the hellochess-v2 folder:

-`mongod`
+`mongod --config mongodb.conf --dbpath data`

 For development purposes I run the webpack dev server on localhost:8080 to run the webpack dev server: